How to Recognize and Deal with an Imposter Syndrome

 Imposter syndrome is the result of multiple factors.
 In particular, it can be a result of personality traits such as neuroticism or perfectionism.

-Besides, anxiety disorders are associated with imposter syndrome, meaning that if you have any type of anxiety disorder or have a tendency to be anxious, you’re at the risk of developing imposter syndrome.
+Besides, anxiety disorders are associated with imposter syndrome, meaning that if you have any type of anxiety disorder or have a tendency to be anxious, you’re at risk of developing imposter syndrome.

 Another important factor is genetics.
 Families that value achievements and demand hard work from their kids often lead them to develop imposter feelings.